Chief Strategy Officer: Promotion or Demotion?

 It is extremely naïve to think that just because someone is credible, they will be listened to.
 The world just does not work that way.

 Imagine you are the divisional executive vice president of a $2B unit being told that the only way for the company to succeed in the future is that if you lower your growth targets so that another unit could use the cash to grow?

 There is none.
 The chief strategy officer can never ever know more about the division than the executive.
-The chief strategy officer may be able to see an additional insight, but that is not going to change the executive’s mind because the resistance to change is not driven by the validity of the answer.
+The chief strategy officer may be able to see additional insight, but that is, most likely, not going to change the executive’s mind because the resistance to change is not driven by the validity of the answer.

 This is about understanding power structure within a conglomerate and understanding how economic decisions affect an executive’s overall positioning with a company.

 A great chief strategy officer will, therefore, recommend a strategy, which creates economic value while considering the personalities of the key executives.
 This is a very practical point because in strategy studies it is widely overlooked.